greenelab/deep-review/sections/05_treat.md

 [@tag:Subramanian2016_bace1].
 Machine learning models were able to train on this limited dataset, but overfitting was a challenge and the differences between random forests and a deep neural were negligible, especially in the classification setting.
-Overfitting is still a problem in larger chemical screening datasets with tens or hundreds of thousands of compounds.
-For a typical target, the number of active compounds in a screened library is very small, on the order of 0.1%  [@doi:10.1002/wcms.1104].
+Overfitting is still a problem in larger chemical screening datasets with tens or hundreds of thousands of compounds because the number of active compounds can be very small, on the order of 0.1% of all tested chemicals for a typical target [@doi:10.1002/wcms.1104].
 This is consistent with the strong performance of low-parameter neural networks that emphasize compound-compound similarity, such as influence-relevance voter, [@tag:Swamidass2009_irv  @tag:Lusci2015_irv] instead of predicting compound